EGhost98/Weather-Forecast/README.md

 To run the project, follow these steps:

 1. Clone the repository: `git clone <repository_url>`
-2. Create a Virtual Python Enviroment `python -m venv env`.
+2. Create a Virtual Python Environment `python -m venv env`.
 3. Activate the Virtual Environment (if using Git-Bash) `source env/Scripts/Activate`
 4. Navigate to the project directory: `cd Weather-Forecast`
 5. Install the dependencies: `pip install -r requirements.txt`